Make a Plan

 At Evergreen, you’re learning more than just the subject matter of your classes.
 A liberal arts education gives you the tools and skills for wherever you find yourself in a year, five years, or 20 years.

 - Start with your own interests.
 Explore Evergreen’s fields of study and the catalog, or talk to an advisor to match your interests to existing programs.

 - Be open to trying something new.
 College is a great time to explore new ideas and subjects.

 - Talk to your faculty.
 They've seen your work so far, maybe they have ideas for where you might want to go next.
 If you want to master a specific subject, they may point you in the right direction.

 If you don’t know what you want to do after college, talk to a career advisor.
 We can help you with ways to research which types of careers relate to your area of study, to explore options and create a strategy, then work on your own, and come back when it’s right for you.

 We recommend the Campbell Interest and Skills Survey to drill down into your interests and skills.
 Your results will give you general areas to explore or avoid and give you a sense of what careers might fit.
 You’ll get useful language to continue your research.

 Plan for a specific outcome

 First, meet with an advisor.
 If you know what subjects you want to take, but can’t find what you need in the catalog, talk to an advisor.
-We’re experts in the curriculum!
-Or talk to us about how to structure an internship or independent learning contract (ILC) to cover subjects or gain skills.
+Or talk to us about how to structure an internship or Individual Learning Contract (ILC) to cover subjects or gain skills.

 In some professions, you need to take specific prerequisites.
 Work with an advisor as soon as possible if any of these are on your radar: